Danilo45/pressure-temp-pic32/README.md

 ## Results

-- The system successfully performs real-time temperature and pressure measurements
+- The system successfully performs temperature and pressure measurements
 - Data is reliably shown on the TFT screen and uploaded to the cloud
 - Debugging was done using UART output in MPLAB Data Visualizer